Viengsone008/slklaos/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+### Quick Deploy Steps:

+1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket)
+2. Visit [vercel.com](https://vercel.com) and sign up/login
+3. Click "New Project" and import your repository
+4. Vercel will automatically detect it's a Next.js project
+5. Click "Deploy" - that's it!

+Your app will be deployed and you'll get a live URL.
+Vercel automatically handles:

+- ✅ Build optimization
+- ✅ Automatic deployments on git push
+- ✅ Preview deployments for pull requests
+- ✅ Edge functions and serverless API routes
+- ✅ Built-in analytics and performance monitoring

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.